StefanoAllesina/BSD-QBio3/docs/index.md

 *   Once installed R and RStudio, open RStudio and **install the following packages**: TODO

-    *   ggplot2
+    *   tidyverse
     *   ggthemes
-    *   dplyr
-    *   tidyr
     *   stringr
     *   deSolve
     *   lubridate
-    *   reshape2
+    *   devtools
     *   phaseR
+    *   cowplot
+    *   plotly
+    *   htmlwidgets
+    *   ggcorrplot

-    You can find instructions on how to install R packages in RStudio [here](https://www.youtube.com/watch?v=3RWb5U3X-T8).
+    You can find instructions on how to install `R` packages in RStudio [here](https://www.youtube.com/watch?v=3RWb5U3X-T8).

+* **Other packages** Two of the packages need to be installed from within `R`.
+Open Rstudio and in the Console type `library(devtools)`, hit Return (or Enter) and then `install_github("pcarbo/cfwlab")`.
+This will install the library `cfwlab` that is needed for one of the tutorials.
+Once that is installed,  type `install_github("jdstorey/qvalue")`.

 * **Install ImageJ**: go to [this page](http://imagej.net/Fiji/Downloads) and follow the instructions for your platform.

-### Windows users
+* **Software for NGS**: This will take a while, so start early.
+[Here are](https://github.com/StefanoAllesina/BSD-QBio3/blob/master/workshops/yang/NGS_workshop_software_installation.pdf) very detalied instructions.
+Follow them closely and contact Lixing Yang in case of problems.

-If you are using Windows, you need to install a UNIX emulator.
+* **UNIX Emulator**: If you are using Windows, you need to install a UNIX emulator.
 We suggest downloading the version control software `Git` (which we are not going to use, but that you might want to master!), because it ships with a small emulator (`Git Bash`).
 Simply go to [this page](https://git-scm.com/download/win) and follow the instructions.

-## TODO NGS WORKSHOP

 ## Downloading the data

-It is very important to **download the data** before you leave for MBL, as the files are quite large (~450Mb if you download the repository, ~250Mb if you choose the zip file).
-There are two options:
+It is very important to **download the data** before you leave for MBL, as the files are quite large.
+First, you need to download the repository containing all the boot camp lectures and data.
+There are two options

 *   If you're familiar with `Git`, clone the repository